cwoodwarduk/cwoodwarduk_fullstack_tech_test/installation.md

 # Full Stack Tech Test

-I took the opportunity with this tech test to use it as a learning opportunity to deepen my knowledge of React/Redux, as it's a stack I've only base familiarity with and I really wanted to give it go.
+I took the opportunity with this tech test to use it as a learning opportunity to deepen my knowledge of React/Redux, as it is a stack I've only base familiarity with and I really wanted to give it go.
 Any feedback you have in review of this test would be much appreciated!

-NOTES:

-The API was developed using a Laravel Valet implementation due to issues with my work machine using Docker.
-In order to get Valet to serve the API I had to implement some custom middleware to set the right CORS permissions to allow cross-origin requests between this API and the React frontend application.
-Unfortunately this is the only implementation I could get working on my machine given time constraints!
+## Setup - docker containers

+If you are using Mac OS:
+* You will need to install [Docker](https://store.docker.com/editions/community/docker-ce-desktop-mac)

+If you are using Windows:
+* [Docker toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) to use Docker and creating containers under windows
+* put this whole folder inside `C/Users/Public` (to avoid having volume mounting issues)

+Once docker is downloaded, run the newly installed docker application, and wait for the message ‘Docker is now up and running’ to appear on the docker window.

+Now, from the top-level folder of the project, run `./bin/docker-run.sh` and it will download all the relevant images for each of the stacks and then spin up 3 containers:
+* `car-charge-points-api` (for back end work, accessible on [http://localhost:8000/](http://localhost:8000/))
+* `car-charge-points-api-docs` (for API documentation, accessible on [http://localhost:8001/](http://localhost:8001/))
+* `car-charge-points-front` (for front end work, accessible on [http://localhost:8080/](http://localhost:8080/))

+**NOTE: If using Windows & Docker toolbox, run `docker-machine ip` to get the IP address of your docker containers, then use this IP address instead of `localhost`, followed by the same ports as described above**
+*(e.g. IP is `192.168.99.100`, API docs container will be accessible on [http://192.168.99.100:8001](http://192.168.99.100:8001))*

 ## Installation - Frontend